-- 7.1 The firm agrees that it will not deny the admissions made in this agreement or act in any way which is inconsistent with it. - 7.2 If the firm denies the admissions, or acts in a way which is inconsistent with this agreement, the conduct which is subject to this agreement may be considered further by the SRA.
-That may result in a disciplinary outcome or a referral to the Solicitors Disciplinary Tribunal on the original facts and allegations. - 7.3 Acting in a way which is inconsistent with this agreement may also constitute a separate breach of principles 2 and 5 of the Principles and paragraph 3.2 of the Code of Conduct for Firms.
+8.1 The firm agrees that it will not deny the admissions made in this agreement or act in any way which is inconsistent with it.

+- 8.2 If the firm denies the admissions or acts in a way which is inconsistent with this agreement, the conduct which is subject to this agreement may be considered further by the SRA.
+That may result in a disciplinary outcome or a referral to the Solicitors Disciplinary Tribunal on the original facts and allegations. - 8.3 Acting in a way which is inconsistent with this agreement may also constitute a separate breach of principles 2 and 5 of the Principles and paragraph 3.2 of the Code of Conduct for Firms.

-8. Costs
+Costs

-8.1 The firm agrees to pay the costs of the SRA's investigation in the sum of £600.
+9.1 The firm agrees to pay the costs of the SRA's investigation in the sum of £600.
 Such costs are due within 28 days of a statement of costs due being issued by the SRA.

-The date of the is agreement is 2 April 2025.
 Search again [https://higher-rights.sra.org.uk/consumers/solicitor-check/]